ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 Compiler wrappers
 -----------------

-When compiling code on ARCHER2, it is recommended that you make use of the Cray compiler wrappers.
+When compiling code on ARCHER2, you should make use of the Cray compiler wrappers.
 These ensure that the correct libraries and headers (for example, MPI or Cray LibSci) will be used during the compilation and linking stages.
-These wrappers should be accessed by providing the following compiler
+These wrappers should be accessed by providing the following compiler names:
-names:

 +----------+--------------+
 | Language | Wrapper name |